Help us improve in just 2 minutes—share your thoughts in our reader survey.

 Rosemarie Jackowski (Liberty Union)

-Donovan, whom Sorrell endorsed in his last election, said he was intent on tackling the state's prescription drug addiction epidemic.
-His campaign platform included a "support a 'Good Samaritan' law that would permit friends and relatives of prescription drug addicts to get them into treatment, without fear of prosecution."[4]
-Donovan admitted that Sorrell has "done a good job,"[1] but believed his priorities needed to be rearranged.
-Sorrell cited cracking down on the proliferation of child porn as his chief priority.[5]
+Donovan, who previously received Sorrell’s endorsement, said he was intent on tackling the state’s prescription drug addiction crisis.
+His campaign platform included a plan to "support a 'Good Samaritan' law that would permit friends and relatives of prescription drug addicts to get them into treatment, without fear of prosecution."[4]
+Donovan admitted that Sorrell had "done a good job," but believed his priorities needed to be rearranged.
+Sorrell cited cracking down on the proliferation of child porn as his chief priority.[1][5]

 Election Results